cheat-sheets/writing-cheat-sheet/README.md

 - **I won't hold my breath**.
 It means that you don't expect it to happen, so you won't bother to hold your breath in anticipation, or "await with bated breath."
 It's used as mildly sarcastic humor.
 Ex.: I know he promised you a good job, but I won't hold my breath for that one.
+- **To have skin in the game** - to be at risk financially because you have invested in something that you want to happen.
+Ex.: You take more ownership of something when you have some skin in the game.
+- **Paint oneself into a corner** - leave oneself no means of escape or room to maneuver.
+Ex.: Central banks have painted themselves (us?) into a corner.
+- **Faint of heart** - describes a person who is lacking courage, squeamish, unable to rise to the occasion.
+Ex.: This is a difficult climb that is not for the faint of heart.

 ### Happiness and Sadness